con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	64b 'gro ba] VM; 'gro kun monlam
 >> 	64d] mchod cing rjod pa drang srong che

-Foremost body of all awakened ones,
+The best embodiment of every buddha,
 With eyes the joy of every living being,
 Creator, manifesting varied forms,
-Great sage, praiseworthy, venerable, (64)
+Great sage, most praiseworthy, most venerable, (64)

 * The ancient translation understands *ātmabhāva* as 'body', whereas VV, and probably also the Kangyur translation, take it to mean *ātmanaḥ bhāva*.
 Based on VV's gloss, the name can be translated: 'foremost reality (bhāva = sattā) of the nature (ātman = svabhāva) of all buddhas.'
 VV's Tib. translation reads as follows for the root text: sangs rgyas kun bdag ngo bo mchog.
-* Unlike the Tibetan translators, Vilāsavajra understands this compound as a tatpuruṣa.
-I.e., “the eye of the joy of the world”.
-I.e. he serves as their eyes of insight insofar as his nature is the discernment of what should be adopted and abandoned.
+* 64b, *jagadānandalocanaḥ*: Unlike the Tibetan translators, VV understands this compound as a tatpuruṣa: 'the eye of the joy of the world'—i.e. he serves as their eyes of insight insofar as his nature is the discernment of what should be adopted and abandoned.

 > kulatrayadharo mantrī mahāsamayamantradhṛk |